Farmington High alum is fourth-generation Michigan grad - Farmington Voice

 Michigan Today, a University of Michigan alumni publication, recently featured Farmington High School alum Amanda Balogh.

-Balogh is the 14th member of the Balogh family to receive a Michigan degree.
+Balogh is the 14th member of her family to receive a Michigan degree.
 Her great-grandmother started the tradition with a master’s in education, earned in 1920.

 Balogh graduated this year with a degree in environmental science and a minor in physics, and was a four-year member of the Michigan marching band.
 She is the daughter of Jerry Balogh and Lynn Halton of Farmington Hills.